tvarit-foggy/tvarit.com/README.md

     ```
     git push --set-upstream origin <new branch name>
     ```
-8. Create a pull request to the branch develop.
+8. Create a pull request to the branch beta.